 - Runners must run the full distance in order to receive an official finishing time.
 Turning back before you reach the turnaround will be cause for disqualification.

 - No pets are allowed at the race.
 This includes dogs on or off leash.
-Per regulations related to our USATF event sanction and Next Opportunity insurance policies pets are prohibited on the race course and at the race site for the duration of that event.
+Per regulations related to our Next Opportunity insurance policies pets are prohibited on the race course and at the race site for the duration of that event.
 That includes Friday night.
 We love our doggies, but they'll have to miss out on this race.

-A 21-HOUR COURSE CUT-OFF WILL BE ENFORCED FOR THE RACE!!
+A 20-HOUR COURSE CUT-OFF WILL BE ENFORCED FOR THE RACE!!
 NO EXCEPTIONS.

 Volunteers make Next Opportunity races successful.
 Period.
 Without volunteers our events will fail!
 All Volunteers receive a FREE SHIRT and 25% off registration fees for any future Next Opportunity Events race*.
 Course sweepers receive even BIGGER discounts.
 Click the button below to see the volunteer opportunities and express your interest in volunteering.